 What Does “Covered” Mean?

-This is the time of the year during which I go through training for the upcoming Medicare Annual Enrollment Period and 2019 calendar year.
+Every year I go through training for the Medicare Annual Enrollment Period.

 It usually takes around a week to take the courses and pass the tests required to verify that I know what I need to know to help people who are going on Medicare understand how Medicare works and what their options are with Medicare.